• Skip to main content

 Patterns of Brain Development — Peak Periods of Growth by Cognitive Domain

 The peak of each of these colored lines indicates a period of intense growth in the areas of the brain associated with those skills.
-So, for example, we see intense growth in the brain in the area of peer social skills from the age of 2.5 to the age of 7.
+For example, we see intense growth in the brain in the area of peer social skills from the age of 2.5 to the age of 7.

 What does this all mean?

 So, when your 7-year-old comes home upset about a friend, this is part of the disequilibrium of that period.
 It is your child’s current challenge.
-Disequilibrium=Stress.
+Disequilibrium = Stress.
 And it’s our job as their parents to help them with that stress.

 Signs of a Growth Spurt or a Cognitive Leap

-• Increased Hunger: asking for more snacks throughout the day, eating big meals, or skipping meals, and wanting food before bed.
+• Increased Hunger: asking for more snacks throughout the day, eating big meals, skipping meals, and wanting food before bed.

 • Growing Pains: While pain at night can be many things (check with your Pediatrician), there are estimates that 1 in 3 children experience pains in their legs due to growth itself.

-The good news is twofold: firstly, in a few weeks or so your happy child will return, and secondly, you can do a few things to ease the crankiness and support the brain during these periods of growth.
+The good news is twofold: firstly, in a few weeks or so, your happy child will return, and secondly, you can do a few things to ease the crankiness and support the brain during these periods of growth.

 7 Ways to Support Your Child’s Brain During Growth Spurts and Cognitive Leaps